serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 Then from the app simply run `serverless` or `npx serverless` if you don't have the serverless cli installed.

+For interactive debugging of the deployment you may launch serverless through node like `NODE_OPTIONS='--inspect' node ${which serverless}`.
+From there you may attach and debug as any other Node.js app.

 Note: If you are working with a Typescript package make sure you build it (`npm run build`) before deploying ;)